olaroos/deepnetnotes/logbook.md

 UnSqueezing a tensor adds a dimension with a length of 1.
 Flatten     a tensor to reshape it to have exactly one dimension by concatenating its rows.

 Use package torchviz make_dot() function to create an image of Pytorchs execution graph.

+**30 June 2019**

+I started writing DataSet and DataLoader functions for my RNN experiment.
+I introduce new terms: parentbatch is a batch containing a number of subbatches.
+Each parentbatch starts training with the zero-vector hidden state.
+Each parentbatch has a number of subbatches equal to the longest string in the parentbatch divided by the sequence-length rounded upwards.
+I wrote a function to create parent-batches which padded the strings with a selectable char-token such that all the subbatches are of equal length.

+Tomorrow I plan to implement training of padded batches.

+I might have to nest the DataLoader for the subbatches inside a DataLoader for the ParentBatches. more to come...